COVID 19 and it’s effects to rehoming

 Please ask one of our adoption co-ordinators when you are called to explain about this.

 PLEASE ANSWER ALL THE QUESTIONS AS FULLY AS POSSIBLE TO HELP US PROCESS YOUR APPLICATION AS QUICKLY AS POSSIBLE – THOSE QUESTIONS MARKED WITH A RED ASTERISK MUST BE FILLED WITH AN ANSWER OR IF NOT RELEVANT TO YOUR THEN ANSWER N/A – IN ORDER FOR THE FORM TO SUBMIT CORRECTLY TO US

 Thank you for considering Friends of Animals Wales in your search for a new companion and good luck with your application.

-After you have pressed Submit you will receive an on-screen acknowledgement which means your application has been safely received.
+After you have pressed Submit you will receive a copy of your form by return email which means your application has been safely received.